SoftUni-Internal/interactive-content/EN/01-Arrays/01-Arrays.md

 [/slide]

-[slide]
+[slide hideTitle]
 # Working with Arrays

-Arrays are used to store multiple values in a single variable, instead of declaring separate variables for each value.
+Arrays are used for storing multiple values in a single variable, instead of declaring separate variables for each value.

 Arrays have a fixed size.
 This means they cannot be resized.